game tic-tac-toe

 The magic is in the pattern collector transitions.
 When X occupies two squares of a winning pattern, the ODE flow toward win_x increases.
 Blocking that pattern cuts off the flow.

-This formula encodes minimax-like behavior: maximize your win potential while minimizing your opponent's.
-The continuous dynamics approximate discrete game tree search.
+From each player's perspective, higher is better.
+The formula encodes minimax-like behavior: maximize your win potential while minimizing your opponent's.
+With draw detection included, the continuous dynamics correctly approximate discrete game tree search.

 Conclusion